- Mental Health»

 Creating distance; distance on social media too!

-Stating your boundaries often, and simply, without arguing.
+Stating your boundaries often, and simply, without arguing or over-explaining.

 Your club: How to build yourself up again!